Enablement Services Authentication

 }

-For example, if the session token ABCDEFGHIJKLMNOPQ123456789 were returned, it will be used as a Bearer token in the format:
+For example, if the access token eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWUsImlhdCI6MTUxNjIzOTAyMn0.KMUFsIDTnFmyG3nMiGM6H9FNFUROf3wh7SmqJp-QV30 were returned, it will be used as a Bearer token in the format:

 This bearer token can now be used for User Scoped queries and mutations for the authenticated user.